Preventing Falls at Home: Simple Changes to Stay Safe

 Fall prevention starts with awareness and small adjustments that fit your daily routine.
 By making thoughtful changes at home and using supportive tools when you need them, you’re taking important steps toward staying safe, steady, and confident!

-Join our online YMCA Wellness Series class, “Find Your Balance,” on Tuesday, March 25th at 7 PM.
+Join our online YMCA Wellness Series class, “Better Balance Starts Here,” on Tuesday, January 27th at 6 PM.

-Led by Physical Therapist Chris Ponichtera, PT DPT FAFS, and Director of Occupational Therapy Jill Katz, MS OTR/L, this session dives into techniques and exercises to build strength and stability.
+Led by Director of Occupational Therapy, Jill McMasters, OTD OTR/L, and Occupational Therapist, Emily Frey, MS OTR/L, this session dives into techniques and exercises to build strength and stability.